 Step 5: Moisturize

 After your shower, use a full-body moisturizer, lotion, or oil to lock in moisture and soothe your skin.
 Then, repeat before every shower and enjoy your glow!
+If you’re curious about switching to a clean skin care regimen, check out this post.

 Add a little more wellness to your daily routine.